GenesysGo/docs-shadow-cloud/learn/README.md

 Our objectives are to continually evolve a stable high-performance Shadow Cloud Storage Platform powered by a decentralized network of operators.
 Shadow is the only commodity cloud network designed to democratize the hundreds of billions earned each year by traditional cloud platforms without sacrificing performance.
 Through thoughtful design, the Shadow Cloud will offer multiple service options which leverage our distributed ledger technology.
 The result is vertically integrated, L1-specific storage and compute offering that greatly improves developer experience.
 This will also enable the offering of distributed ledger technology "as-a-service" giving builders and businesses more granular options to customize their desired degree of Web2 or Web3 exposures.

 We will focus on constantly improving the developer experience by identifying and implementing industry interoperability standards.
 We will maintain S3-compatibility and an open-source SDK.
-Being easy to use means building bridges across protocols and APIs that enable the Shadow Drive to be accessed directly and easily through popular builder tools and SDKs.
+Being easy to use means building bridges across protocols and APIs that enable the ShdwDrive to be accessed directly and easily through popular builder tools and SDKs.
 Whether you are building an AI generative art program, training your enterprise NLP model, or crafting a layer-1 Rust smart-contract in need of off-chain compression, our objective is to support the popular tools that make building easier.

 ## **The Basics of Shadow Cloud**